SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

 that ``String`` value is *copied* when it is passed to a function or method, or when it is assigned to a constant or variable.
-In each case, a new copy of the existing ``String`` value is created, and the new copy is passed or assigned, rather than the original version.
+In each case, a new copy of the existing ``String`` value is created, and the new copy is passed or assigned, not the original version.
 (Value types are described in :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.)

 .. note::